neurospin-projects/2021_adneves_skelegan/TUTORIAL.md

 git clone https://github.com/neurospin-projects/2021_adneves_skelegan.git
 ```

-We create a proper virtual environment (we should have a look in the [Neurospin Wiki](https://www.neurospin-wiki.org/pmwiki/Main/ComputationalResources#toc17) for the latest information/advice for an optimal kraken use), activate it and make the required installs:
+We create a proper virtual environment for kraken (Note that we should have a look in the [Neurospin Wiki](https://www.neurospin-wiki.org/pmwiki/Main/ComputationalResources#toc17) for the latest information/advice for an optimal kraken use), we activate it and make the required installs:

 ``` bash
 cd 2021_adneves_skelegan